emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 To start a search, place your cursor (point) over a symbol — such as a variable, function name, or keyword — and press `F12` (or run `M-x repo-grep`). `repo-grep` will automatically detect the symbol under the cursor and use it as the default search term.

 ### Interactive query

-A prompt displays the default search term at the bottom.
-Modify it if needed, then press `Enter` to confirm.
-For example, use regular expressions like `variable.*=` as your modified search term to find variable assignments.

-### Interactive query

 You'll be prompted in the minibuffer with the detected symbol pre-filled.
 You can press `Enter` to search as-is, or edit the term before confirming.
 This prompt supports regular expressions, so you can write more flexible patterns — for example `variable.*=` to match lines where a variable is assigned.